DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Now we have "launch possums from catapults" which involves a teacher during a training period taking a possum and shooting him into space using a catapult.
 (Hey, learning to fly ain't easy.)

-"Clean possums" affects only the teacher and the possum involved
+"Clean possums" affects only the teacher and the possum involved.
+Why are we cleaning them?
+Add that as a question.

 "Create training material" is where a teacher creates training material for a course which needs to be approved by an administrator